kellyjonbrazil/jc/docs/parsers/ls.md

+# jc.parsers.ls
-"""jc - JSON CLI output utility ls Parser
+jc - JSON CLI output utility ls Parser

 Usage:
     specify --ls as the first argument if the piped input is coming from ls